njimaMath/research_public/RSAT/README.md

 ## Maintenance policy

 [`Main.lean`](./Main.lean) is the fixed public theorem file.
-Refactoring is performed under [`Lemmas/AGENTS.md`](./Lemmas/AGENTS.md) and must preserve `Main.lean` byte for byte.
+Refactoring must preserve `Main.lean` byte for byte.
 Its two project imports, `Lemmas.Gaussian.ConcreteModel` and `Lemmas.CLT.CLT_Main`, are the roots of the required dependency graph.

 The `Lemmas` tree is kept dependency-driven: obsolete forwarding modules, unused internal declarations, and broad imports should be removed when the two public proof paths continue to compile.
-In particular, each module should declare the Mathlib facilities it uses instead of relying on an unrelated project module to import them transitively.

 ## Build